datatrail-jhu/01_chromebookintro/manuscript/02_suggestedapps.md

 C) Google Calendar
 d) DocHub

 ?
-Which of these apps assists improves communication between team members?
+Which of these apps improves communication between team members?

 A) Slack
 b) VLC